The Nintendo Entertainment System

 The NES: Playing Volleyball with Three of Your Friends

 Playing a video game with a friend is great.
 You get to have fun and bond while you stop the aliens together or compete for the high score.
 But what if you have more than one friend?
 Weird to think about, right?
 And what if you wanted to play a bodacious new volleyball video game with more than one friend at the same time.
+Well, if you were gaming in the early 90s, this required some creative hardware and software tricks to make happen.

 NES Passwords: Notebook-based save game storage